-The New England Patriots opened as 2-point underdogs as they visit the Atlanta Falcons in Week 4.
+The Patriots open as 4.5-point favorites as they visit the Oakland Raiders in Week 4.

 If you felt a strong breeze as you drowned your sorrows on Sunday evening, that was just me whiffing on all of of my picks in the late games.
 That happens from time to time.
 You’re going to run into a random weird week that features a 4-INT game from Brady and scrub teams like Seattle and Kansas City looking somewhat coherent.
 It’s one more reason you’ll hear me preach against putting too much of your bankroll on the line in any given week.
 If you manage your bankroll responsibly, you’ll always be in the game.

 The key to the Oakland game should be New England’s run defense against the Raiders’ electric running game.
 The silver and black are coming off of a big win at home against the Jets, and they made it happen almost entirely with the running game (Darren McFadden scored two more TDs since I started writing this sentence).
 The Raiders have scored eight times on the ground this year; no other team has more than four rushing scores.
 The Raiders’ offensive line has dominated the line of scrimmage, and Bush and McFadden have made the most of every cavernous hole.
 New England’s run defense has been mediocre so far this season, as most of the damage has been done through the air.
 They’re giving up 4.3 yards per carry, which ranks 19th in the league.

 I’d expect the Patriots to approach this game the same way they approached the Dolphins game with lots of men in the box and all eyes on the backfield.
 Oakland QB Jason Campbell is more game manager than gunslinger, so if the Patriots are able to stack the box and make the Raiders beat them through the air, it could be a long day for Oakland.
 The Patriots typically thrive when playing against one-dimensional teams, so I’m not expecting McFadden to gash New England the way he abused the Jets.